 and welcome to a new episode of our series about German prefix verbs – this time with a look at the meaning of

-Just like Engish out the German aus has the following two somewhat independent core ideas: outside-ness and off-ness.
-Today, we’ll see both of them in action and we’ll actually see that they’re not all that far apart.
+Just like English out the German aus has the following two somewhat independent core ideas: outside-ness and off-ness.
+Today, we’ll see both of them in action, creating seemingly completely independent meanings for ausgehen.

-This ausgehen is mega common and it works for a wide range of things, like a fire, a radio or a tap.
+Still, ausgehen is mega common in daily life and it works for a wide range of things, like a fire, a radio or a tap.

 - Mein MP3-Player geht nicht mehr aus.